-This contract includes a Liquidated Damages clause, which is designed to protect both the buyer and the seller should the buyer not fulfill their obligations under the terms of the contract (default).
-For buyers, a liquidated damages clause limits their loss if they need to backout of the deal; For sellers, they compensate for time and money lost while the property was off of the market, and ensure those funds are delivered in a timely manner.
+An important specification in the RPA-CA is the found in the Liquidated Damages clause.
+This short paragraph is designed to protect both the buyer and the seller should the buyer not fulfill their obligations under the terms of the contract (aka a buyer default).
+For buyers, the liquidated damages clause limits your loss if you need to back-out of the deal; For sellers, this clause ensures that you are compensated for the time and money lost while the property was off of the market, and ensures those funds are delivered in a timely manner.

 Liquidated Damages Clause in the RPA-CA

-In the absence of the Liquidated Damages clause, the seller would have to prove the amount of costs incurred when the buyer breached – a costly and time-intensive process for both parties.
+In the absence of the Liquidated Damages clause, the seller would have to prove the actual amount lost in dollars when the buyer breached – a costly and time-intensive process for both parties.
 The intention of this clause is to save both sides the legal burden of resolving these types of issues in court.